KratosMultiphysics/Kratos/applications/ParticleMechanicsApplication/README.md

 ## License

-The Particle Mechanics application is OPEN SOURCE.
+The Particle Mechanics Application is OPEN SOURCE.
 The main code and program structure is available and aimed to grow with the need of any user willing to expand it.
 The BSD (Berkeley Software Distribution) licence allows to use and distribute the existing code without any restriction, but with the possibility to develop new parts of the code on an open or close basis depending on the developers.

 ## Contact

-* **Antonia Larese** - *Group Leader* - [antoldt@cimne.upc.edu ](mailto:antoldt@cimne.upc.edu )
+* **Antonia Larese** - *Group Leader* - [antoldt@cimne.upc.edu](mailto:antoldt@cimne.upc.edu)
+* **Bodhinanda Chandra** - *Application Maintainer* - [bodhinanda.chandra@tum.de](mailto:bodhinanda.chandra@tum.de)